edespino/cloudberry-site/docs/sql-stmts/create-access-method.md

 ## Compatibility

-`CREATE ACCESS METHOD` is a Cloudberry Database extension.
+`CREATE ACCESS METHOD` is a Apache Cloudberry extension.

 ## See also